websanco/liferay-learn/docs/dxp/latest/ja/building-applications/data-frameworks/service-builder/service-builder-basics/generating-model-persistence-and-service-code.md

 ```{literalinclude} ./generating-model-persistence-and-service-code/resources/liferay-y7g4.zip/y7g4-api/bnd.bnd
 ```

 The `Bundle-` headers describe the module artifact.
 The `Export-Package` header specifies the API packages to publish.
-See [Module Projects](../../../../liferay-internals/fundamentals/module-projects.md) for details on bnd metadata and how it's used.
+See [モジュールプロジェクト](../../../../liferay-internals/fundamentals/module-projects.md) for details on bnd metadata and how it's used.

 The `build.gradle` file declares the module's dependency on DXP/Portal.